newrouge/newrouge.github.io/_posts/_2020-11-30-Aliexpress.md

 convert captcha2.jpg  -type grayscale -quality 100 grayscale.jpg
 convert captcha2.jpg  -level 50% -quality 100 contrast.jpg
 ```
 In this case it did not really help, but it is a good tip to keep in mind when handling captchas.
-There are plenty of forums and blog posts proposing much more advanced image processing methods for OCR (here is a good reading regarding this topic: https://mathieularose.com/decoding-captchas/).
+There are plenty of forums and blog posts proposing much more advanced image processing methods for OCR .

 Now, to make this more efficient, we can optimize the captcha's lookup time and save precomputed results.
 A problem quickly came up in my reasoning: two similar images had different checksums (I wanted to use the image's md5 for indexing).
 I dug a little deeper to understand why these pictures, yet alike pixel per pixel, were different: